R-Sandor/OCP-Study/OCP17/chapter11/ReadMe.md

 ## Catch
 Important that catch can only declare exceptions that need to be handled or declared.
 For example a function that does not throw a IOException can not catch one.

+## Closable vs AutoCloseable
+- Closeable can through an exception while autoclosable can not.